keemanxp/thematic-analysis-skill/README.md

 Issues and pull requests welcome.
 If you're using the skill on a real project and want to suggest a phase-level improvement (a clearer prompt, a missing edge case, a better default), open an issue with the prompt and Claude's response so the fix can be tested against a real example.

----

-*The Sepet Educator — Substack and Facebook*